 One end of the tubing is usually placed in one of the brain's ventricles.
-The tubing is then tunneled under the skin to another part of the body — such as the abdomen or a heart chamber — where the excess fluid can be more easily absorbed.
+The tubing is then tunneled under the skin to another part of the body such as the stomach or a heart chamber.
+This allows excess fluid to be more easily absorbed.

 People who have hydrocephalus usually need a shunt system for the rest of their lives.
 They require regular monitoring.

-Endoscopic third ventriculostomy is a surgical procedure that can be used for some people.
-The surgeon uses a small video camera see inside the brain.
-Your surgeon makes a hole in the bottom of one of the ventricles or between the ventricles to enable cerebrospinal fluid to flow out of the brain.
+Some people may have a surgery called endoscopic third ventriculostomy.
+The surgeon uses a small video camera to see inside the brain.
+Then the surgeon makes a hole in the bottom of a ventricle.
+This allows cerebrospinal fluid to flow out of the brain.

 Both surgical procedures can result in complications.
-Shunt systems can stop draining cerebrospinal fluid or poorly regulate drainage because of mechanical problems, blockage or infections.
+Shunt systems can stop draining cerebrospinal fluid.
+Or shunt systems may poorly regulate drainage because of mechanical problems, a blockage or infections.
 Complications of ventriculostomy include bleeding and infections.

-Any failure requires prompt attention, surgical revisions or other interventions.
-Fever or recurrence of the original symptoms of hydrocephalus should prompt an appointment with your doctor.
+Complications of surgery require prompt attention.
+Another surgery or other interventions may be needed.
+Fever or symptoms of hydrocephalus should prompt an appointment with your health care professional.

-Some people with hydrocephalus, particularly children, might need additional treatment, depending on the severity of long-term complications of hydrocephalus.
+Some people with hydrocephalus, particularly children, might need supportive therapies.
+Need for these therapies depends on the long-term complications of hydrocephalus.

-Children who are in school will likely need special education teachers, who address learning disabilities, determine educational needs and identify needed resources.
+Children who are in school may need special education.
+Special education teachers address learning disabilities, determine educational needs and help find needed resources.

-Adults with more-severe complications also might need the services of occupational therapists, social workers, specialists in dementia care or other medical specialists.
+Adults with more serious complications might need the services of occupational therapists or social workers.
+Or they may need to see specialists in dementia care or other medical specialists.

-A shunt drains excess cerebrospinal fluid from the brain to another part of the body, such as the abdomen, where it can be more easily absorbed.
+A shunt drains excess cerebrospinal fluid from the brain to another part of the body, such as the stomach, where it can be more easily absorbed.

-With the help of rehabilitative therapies and educational interventions, many people with hydrocephalus live with few limitations.
+With the help of therapies and educational services, many people with hydrocephalus live with few limitations.

-There are many resources available to provide emotional and medical support as you parent a child with hydrocephalus.
-Children with developmental problems due to hydrocephalus might be eligible for government-sponsored health care and other support services.
+If you have a child with hydrocephalus, there are many resources available to provide emotional and medical support.
+Children with developmental disabilities might be eligible for government-sponsored health care and other support services.
 Check with your state or county social services agency.

-Hospitals and organizations serving people with disabilities are good resources for emotional and practical support, as are doctors and nurses.
+Hospitals and organizations serving people with disabilities are good resources for emotional and practical support.
+Members of your health care team also can help.
 Ask for help connecting with other families who are coping with hydrocephalus.

-Adults living with hydrocephalus might find valuable information and support from organizations dedicated to hydrocephalus education and support, such as the Hydrocephalus Association.
+Adults living with hydrocephalus might find valuable information from organizations dedicated to hydrocephalus education and support, such as the Hydrocephalus Association.

-Ask your doctor if you or your child should receive a vaccine against meningitis, once a common cause of hydrocephalus.
+Ask your child's or your health care team if you or your child should receive a vaccine against meningitis, once a common cause of hydrocephalus.
 The Centers for Disease Control and Prevention recommends meningitis vaccination for preteen children and boosters for teenagers.
-Vaccination is also recommended for younger children and adults who might be at increased risk of meningitis for any of the following reasons:
+Vaccination also is recommended for younger children and adults who might be at increased risk of meningitis for any of the following reasons:

-The timing of diagnosing a child with hydrocephalus can depend on how severe the symptoms are, when problems appear, and whether there were major risk factors for hydrocephalus during the pregnancy or delivery.
-In some cases, hydrocephalus can be diagnosed at birth or before birth.
+The timing of diagnosing a child with hydrocephalus can depend on how bad the symptoms are and when problems appeared.
+It also may depend on whether there were risk factors for hydrocephalus during the pregnancy or delivery.
+Sometimes hydrocephalus can be diagnosed at birth or before birth.

 It's important to take your child to all regularly scheduled well-baby visits.
-Your child's doctor will monitor your child's development in key areas, including:
+Health care professionals monitor your child's development in key areas, including:

 Be prepared to answer the following questions about your symptoms or on your child's behalf: